hak5/usbrubberducky-payloads/payloads/library/exfiltration/ExfiltrateWindowsCredentials/NetworkMedium/README.md

 This script creates a memory dump of the lsass.exe process using the TaskManager, downloads and uses mimikatz to extract credentials from the dump file and exfiltrates compressed data to a remote webserver over a network.
 Cleanup is performed after the exfiltration is completed.

+Cleanup is performed after the exfiltration is completed.
+This cleanup includes the removal of temporary files and the deletion of the PowerShell history on line 121.

 ## Getting Started

 ### Dependencies